chaos-mesh/website/versioned_docs/version-2.7.3/use-grafana-data-source.md

 - **Experiment/Schedule/Workflow**

   > Same as **Namespace**.
-Retrieve current all experiments/schedules/workflows.
+Retrieve all current experiments/schedules/workflows.
   >
   > You can also specify the `queries` to further filter the values, for example, `?namespace=default` will only retrieve the experiments/schedules/workflows in the `default` namespace.

 ## Annotations

-You can integrate events into panels via annotations, the following is a sample creation, it will retrieve all PodChaos events:
+You can integrate events into panels via annotations.
+The following is a sample annotation that retrieves all PodChaos events:

 ![Annotations](img/grafana/annotations.png)